hansikagollen/fish-disease-detection/README.md

 # Fish Disease Detection
-A DL model which detects whether a fish is infected or not
+A DL model which detects whether a fish is infected with disease or not